th2-net/th2-infra-mgr/README.md

       # this parameter will be prepended to schema name and will be used as a
       # namespace name for the schema

-      ingress: ingress-name
-      # name of the ingress HelmRelease to be copied from infra-mgr namespace to schema namespace
-      # when deploying schema to kubernetes

       secretNames:
         - chart-secrets
         - git-chart-creds